Solving Low-Rank Semidefinite Programs via Manifold Optimization: Introduction

 In many cases, large-scale SDPs possess certain structures, e.g., chordal sparsity, constant trace, admitting low-rank solutions.
 Such structures can be exploited to speed up computation either in interior-point methods or in first-order methods.
 Zhang and Lavaei proposed to exploit chordal sparsity for interior-point methods via dualized clique tree conversion \cite{zhang2021sparse}.
 Zheng et al. \cite{zheng2020chordal} and Garstka et al. \cite{garstka2021cosmo} proposed to exploit chordal sparsity in a framework of the alternating direction methods of multipliers (ADMM).
 By exploiting the constant trace property, Helmberg and Rendl proposed a spectral bundle method for solving \eqref{sdp} \cite{helmberg2000spectral}.
 More recently, Yurtsever et al. proposed to exploit the constant trace property in a conditional-gradient-based augmented Lagrangian framework combined with a matrix sketching technique \cite{yurtsever2019scalable}.
 The property of admitting low-rank solutions can be exploited in the framework of interior-point methods \cite{bellavia2021relaxed,habibi2021barrier,zhang2017modified} or in the framework of operator splitting methods \cite{souto2022exploiting}.
 For SDPs arising as convex relaxations of polynomial optimization problems and admitting rank-one solutions, Yang et al. proposed a projected gradient method accelerated by local search \cite{yang2022inexact}, which is scalable on a variety of SDPs emerging from computer vision problems \cite{yang2022certifiably}.

 Another notable approach taking the low-rank property into account is to perform a factorization $X=YY^{\intercal}$ with $Y\in\R^{n\times p},p\ll n$ so that \eqref{sdp} becomes a non-convex QCQP (called the factorized problem), which is called the {\em Burer-Monteiro factorization} in the literature \cite{burer2003nonlinear,burer2005local}, leading to a low-rank SDP solver {\tt SDPLR}.
-For the factorized problem, nonlinear programming tools can find a second-order critical point at much less cost, and under mild conditions, this second-order critical point is guaranteed to be globally optimal whenever $\frac{p(p+1)}{2}>m$ \cite{boumal2016non,boumal2020deterministic,cifuentes2021burer}.
+For the factorized problem, nonlinear programming tools can find a second-order critical point at much less cost, and for almost all cost matrices $C$, under mild conditions this second-order critical point is guaranteed to be globally optimal whenever $\frac{p(p+1)}{2}>m$ \cite{boumal2016non,boumal2020deterministic,cifuentes2021burer}.
 Hence for the approach being efficient, $m$ is required not to be too large.
-Recent treatments of this approach for certifiably correct machine perception and the graph equipartition problem could be found in \cite{rosen2021scalable, 2112.04256}.
+Recent treatments of this approach for certifiably correct machine perception and the graph equipartition problem could be found in \cite{rosen2021scalable, tang2024solving}.
+See also \cite{han2024low,huang2024suboptimality,monteiro2024low,tang2023feasible} for very recent developments of this approach.